askforarun/Freevolumecode/README.md

    pair_coeff 1 1 lj/cut/coul/long 0.1094 3.39966950842 # c3

 4) probe raidus and
-5) the maximum LJ diamter of the atoms in the system (increasing this number will increase the number of cells scanned and hence will increase the compuational burden)
+5) the maximum LJ diamter of the atoms in the system (increasing this number will increase the number of cells scanned and hence will increase the compuational cost)

 The output is 8 columns